Clarity-Camp/2-diy-project/README.md

 ### Description
 This contract is responsible for starting a vote, voting duration the voting period and ending the vote.

 As a starter, we have already completed the implementatiion of the function of starting the vote `start-vote`.
-Take a read carefully of what ll it does to start the vote.
+Take a read carefully of what it does to start the vote.

 ### Tasks